hpcloud-mon/mon-arch/README.md

 * Monitoring agent that supports a number of built-in system and service checks and also supports Nagios checks and statsd.

-* Based on our experiences at HP in monitoring our internal public cloud infrastructure, http://www.hpcloud.com/ as well as running our customer-facing HP Cloud Monitoring, http://www.hpcloud.com/products-services/monitoring.
+* Based on our experiences at HP around monitoring our internal public cloud infrastructure, http://www.hpcloud.com/, as well as running our customer-facing HP Cloud Monitoring, http://www.hpcloud.com/products-services/monitoring.

 * Open-source monitoring solution built on open-source technologies.